Lent

 Join us throughout the Lenten season for Sunday worship as well as an array of special services and programs.

-Ash Wednesday: The First Day of Lent - February 22
+Ash Wednesday: The First Day of Lent - March 5

 Liturgy of Ash Wednesday

-• 12 noon and 7 pm in-person worship
+- 12 noon in-person worship

-• 12 noon service will be livestreamed on our church YouTube channel here.
+- 12 noon service will be livestreamed on our church YouTube channel here.

-Read the Ash Wednesday service leaflet
+Read the service leaflet for Ash Wednesday

 Other Lenten Resources

-The 40 Days of Gratitude
+Lent 2025: 40 Days of Welcome and Gratitude

-From the United Thank Offering: This Lenten season, the United Thank Offering is inviting you to 40 Days of Gratitude.
-Unlike seasons past, this year our gratitude challenge will be completely digital in the form of daily text messages.
+This year our gratitude challenge will be completely digital in the form of daily text messages.
 If you sign up for our challenge with your mobile number, you will receive one text message every morning for the entirety of Lent.
 Each day the text will be a different prompt, encouraging you to notice and be grateful for something in your daily life.
-This year's theme is Noticing and Giving Thanks for the Small Things in our Daily Life.
 Since we almost always have our phones close by, why not use it as a tool to practice gratitude?!

 Lenten Meditations from Episcopal Relief & Development